-Name Range Default Description Setting control from comm bus DisabledAllowed Disabled Activating this parameter allows changing the pick-up level of the protection stage via SCADA.
-I> force status to Normal Start Trip Blocked Start A Start B Start C Trip A Trip B Trip C Start AB Start BC Start CA Start AB Trip AB Trip AB Trip AB Trip AB Trip AB Trip AB • Normal Force the status of the function.
+Name Range Default Description Setting control from comm bus DisabledAllowed • Disabled Activating this parameter allows changing the pick-up level o the protection stage via SCADA.
+I> force status to Normal Start Trip Blocked Start A Start B Start C Trip A Trip B Trip C Start AB Start BC Start CA Start AB Trip AB • Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Measured magnitude RMSTRMSPeak-to-peak • RMS Defines which available measured magnitude is used by the function.

-The I{set} setting parameter controls the pick-up of the I> function.
+The $I{set}$ setting parameter controls the pick-up of the I> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m) for each of the three phases.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
-The setting value is common for all measured phases, and when the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the $I{set}$ and the measured magnitude ( $I_m$ ) for each of the three phases.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
+The setting value is common for all measured phases, and when the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

-Setting group selection controls the operating characteristics of the function, i.e. the user or userdefined logic can change function parameters while the function is running.
+Setting group selection controls the operating characteristics of the function, i.e. the user or user-defined logic can change function parameters while the function is running.

-Name Range Step Default Description I {set} set 0.1050.00×I n 1.20×I n Pick-up setting
+Name Range Step Default Description I set 0.1050.00×I n 0.01×I n 1.20×I n Pick-up setting